ownriver/Railway-Track-Defect-Detection-System/README.md

 - **Dynamic Map**: Displays geo-tagged anomalies in real-time on an integrated geomap.

 ## System Highlights
-- **Dual Cross-Verification**: Enhances accuracy with combined microphone and ultrasonic data.
+- **Cross-Verification**: Enhances accuracy with combined microphone and ultrasonic data.
 - **Data Transmission**: Ensures redundancy with GPS modules, Raspberry Pi, and cloud servers.
 - **Automatic Detection**: Uses AI models to detect and geo-tag defects.
 - **Secure Access**: Provides encrypted data for secure access by maintenance crews.